d-coder111/PractoLearn/README.md

 # PractoLearn <img alt="Code" width="45" src="https://github.com/d-coder111/PractoLearn-Hactoberfest/blob/main/elearning.png">

-## Adding programs in different category to learn basics and implement it practically
+## Programs in various categories to grasp the fundamentals and put them into practice.
 PractoLearn serves as a repository for acquiring fundamental knowledge through hands-on projects suitable for beginners and individuals of all skill levels.
 We encourage you to participate and warmly welcome your contributions.

  ### 🌟 How to Contribute: